thenativeweb/roboter/README.md

 To get help, run `npx roboter --help`.
 To get help for a specific command, run `npx roboter <command> --help`.

-If you need more detailed output, provide the `--verbose` flag for any command.

 ### Running npm scripts

 If your `package.json` file contains custom scripts, you can run them using roboter to have a streamlined user experience.
 Supposed, your `package.json` looks like this: